Oracle Solaris

-Solaris is a proprietary Unix operating system originally developed by Sun Microsystems.
+Oracle Solaris is a proprietary Unix operating system offered by Oracle for SPARC and x86-64 based workstations and servers.
+Originally developed by Sun Microsystems as Solaris, it superseded the company's earlier SunOS in 1993 and became known for its scalability, especially on SPARC systems, and for originating many innovative features such as DTrace, ZFS and Time Slider.
 After the Sun acquisition by Oracle in 2010, it was renamed Oracle Solaris.

-Solaris superseded the company's earlier SunOS in 1993, and became known for its scalability, especially on SPARC systems, and for originating many innovative features such as DTrace, ZFS and Time Slider.

-Solaris supports SPARC and x86-64 workstations and servers from Oracle and other vendors.
-Solaris was registered as compliant with the Single UNIX Specification until 29 April 2019.
+Solaris was registered as compliant with the Single UNIX Specification until April 29, 2019.
 Historically, Solaris was developed as proprietary software.
 In June 2005, Sun Microsystems released most of the codebase under the CDDL license, and founded the OpenSolaris open-source project.
-With OpenSolaris, Sun wanted to build a developer and user community around the software.
-After the acquisition of Sun Microsystems in January 2010, Oracle decided to discontinue the OpenSolaris distribution and the development model.
-In August 2010, Oracle discontinued providing public updates to the source code of the Solaris kernel, effectively turning Solaris 11 back into a closed source proprietary operating system.
-Following that, OpenSolaris was forked as illumos and is alive through several illumos distributions.
+Sun aimed to build a developer and user community with OpenSolaris; after the Oracle acquisition in 2010, the OpenSolaris distribution was discontinued and later Oracle discontinued providing public updates to the source code of the Solaris kernel, effectively turning Solaris version 11 back into a closed-source proprietary operating system.
+Following that, OpenSolaris was forked as Illumos and is alive through several Illumos distributions.
 In September 2017, Oracle laid off most of the Solaris teams.

-In 2011, the Solaris 11 kernel source code leaked.
-Through the Oracle Technology Network (OTN), industry partners can gain access to the in-development Solaris source code.
-Solaris is developed under a proprietary development model, and only the source for open-source components of Solaris 11 is available for download from Oracle.